 The Chapter II Prohibition applies to dominant purchasers as well as dominant suppliers.
-In BetterCare Group (2003) the OFT considered whether a potentially dominant purchaser of residential and nursing home care places - the North & West Belfast Health & Social Services Trust - had committed an abuse by offering excessively low prices and discriminating against private suppliers of residential care homes.
-The OFT found that 'in exceptional circumstances' (eg, where there are barriers to suppliers exiting the market) it could be abusive to pay excessively low prices.
+In BetterCare Group (2003), the Office of Fair Trading (OFT), the CMA's predecessor, considered whether a potentially dominant purchaser of residential and nursing home care places - the North & West Belfast Health & Social Services Trust - had committed an abuse by offering excessively low prices and discriminating against private suppliers of residential care homes.
+The OFT found that 'in exceptional circumstances' (eg, where there are barriers to suppliers exiting the market), it could be abusive to pay excessively low prices.
 On the facts, the OFT found no evidence of abuse.